-Fashion Heritage: 8 exceptional Haute Couture ateliers Will they survive after Coronavirus?
+Fashion Heritage: 8 Exceptional Haute Couture Ateliers

 What is Haute Couture?

-The 130-year-old Maison Lesage was bought by Canel in 2020.
+The 130-year-old Maison Lesage was bought by Chanel in 2020.
 A famous embroidery atelier with highly-skilled artisans who hand-embroider sequins, beads, rhinestones, shells, ribbons and feathers for Dior, Yves Saint Laurent and Louis Vuitton.

 The heritage atelier, with only five craftspeople, is one of the only pleat-makers in Paris.
 The atelier makes, for example, Hermès’ famous pleated-silk foulards.

 The last remaining feather workshop in France, Lemarié was purchased by Chanel in 1996.
 It began in 1880, as a purveyor of “plumes-for-garments” to department stores.
-Since 1946, the atelier has worked with couture houses as Christian Dior, Balenciaga, Givenchy and Nina Ricci.
+Since 1946, the atelier has worked with couture houses such as Christian Dior, Balenciaga, Givenchy and Nina Ricci.

 Founded in 1929 by Georges Desrues, the atelier produced costume jewellery and special buttons for fashion designers like Yves Saint Laurent and Christian Dior.
-In 1984, its main client, Chanel, bought Desrues, to continue producing stunning pieces inspired in Coco Chanel.
+In 1984, its main client, Chanel, bought Desrues, to continue producing stunning pieces inspired by Coco Chanel.

 The historic French millinery atelier has been making hats since 1936.
 Maison Michel is known for using new materials and making modern hats embellished with feathers, beads and lace.
 Besides working with haute couture, the millinery house also has ready-to-wear hats and hat accessories.

-Haute Couture in numbers
+Haute Couture in Numbers

-Is Haute Couture in danger?
+Is Haute Couture in Danger?

 While some think couture is a dying industry, the heritage art of craftsmanship continues to be appreciated and the millennial clientele has grown in the past years.
 In fact, we see haute couture creations going viral on Instagram.
 But these younger clients want to mix & match couture pieces with casual ones, for high-low looks.
 This is why houses like Chanel and Givenchy have included in their latest haute couture collections, blazers, blouses and pants instead of only evening gowns.
-Although it will always focus on uniqueness and craftsmanship know-how, couture is also emphasizing on technology, sustainability and collaborations with artists.
+Although it will always focus on uniqueness and craftsmanship know-how, couture also emphasises technology, sustainability and collaborations with artists.
 So, we see a shift in haute couture, but the wonderful ateliers creating bespoke garments have a future, even today.